Mirror: The boy band bringing joy and local pride to Hong Kong

 But in the last few decades it has been overshadowed by Chinese mainland and Taiwanese pop acts singing in Mandarin, as well as the meteoric rise of South Korean K-pop.

-Mirror has emerged as the most popular Cantonese pop act since the superstar male performers of the mid-1990s, dubbed the “Four Heavenly Kings” by the local press.
+Mirror have emerged as the most popular Cantonese pop act since the superstar male performers of the mid-1990s, dubbed the “Four Heavenly Kings” by the local press.

 Their official Facebook fan page boasts 140,000 followers while a tongue-in-cheek rival page called “My Wife Married Mirror and Left My Marriage In Ruins” boasts more than double that number.